harryb0905/Blink3-web/readme.md

 <h1>A progression from Blink3!</h1>

-Moving now to HTML browser (soon to be displayable in a electron window for easy desktop use).
+Moving now to HTML (in browser - soon to be displayable in a electron window for easy desktop use).

 Interacts with [Blinksticks]('http://blinkstick.com') and allows for easy control of many presets.